justeslam/offsec2/notes/active_information_gathering.md

 #### Modifying Response Header (IDOR)

 If you're getting a bunch of 301s and 302s in GoBuster, try modifying the header in BurpSuite to a 200 and see if it's possible to view the webpage.
 What tips you off is when the 301s and 302s response with varying page sizes in your tool.
 Alternatively, if it's an account login page, you can try to pass additional parameters straight through Burp - username, password, and possibly a confirmation parameter.
 If you need a confirmation parameter, you can fuzz for that.

+#### What to Check for in GoBuster

+First, always check to see what type of extensions that the IP or website supports.
+Check for the extensions {.php, .html, .js, .asp, .aspx, .jsp}.
+If one of them works, use the '-x {extension}' method for better enumeration.

+**Also, always check for both domains and subdomains.**